-- A. Contractor shall invoice County for services monthly, in arrears, in the format directed by County.
+- A. Contractor shall invoice County for services monthly, in arrears, in the format directed by County, which format shall be provided to Contractor prior to execution of this Agreement.
 Invoices shall be based on claims entered into the County's billing and transactional database system for the prior month. - B. Invoices shall be provided to County within 15 days after the close of the month in which services were rendered.
-Following receipt and provisional approval of a monthly invoice, County shall make payment within 30 days. - C. Monthly payments for claimed services shall be based on the units of time assigned to each CPT or HCPCS code entered in the County's billing and transactional database multiplied by the service rates in Exhibit (B.2). - D. County's payments to Contractor for performance of claimed services are provisional and subject to adjustment until the completion of all settlement activities.
-County's adjustments to provisional payments for claimed services shall be based on the terms, conditions, and limitations of this Agreement or the reasons for recoupment set forth in Article 5, Section 6.
+Following receipt and provisional approval of a monthly invoice, County shall make payment within 30 days. - C. Monthly payments for claimed services shall be based on the service rates in Exhibit A.2. - D. County's payments to Contractor for performance of claimed services are provisional and subject to adjustment until the completion of all settlement activities.
+County's adjustments to provisional payments for claimed services shall be based on the terms and, conditions, of this Agreement or the reasons for recoupment set forth in Article 5, Section 6.